damianogui/rcaa/fendi.md

 Value: 12.00.000 euros
 Status: Competition

-Second place in the international competition for the design of the new Fendi production centre (dubbed Fendi New Pole of Excellence) in Tuscauny, Italy.
+Second place in the international competition for the design of the new Fendi production centre (dubbed Fendi New Pole of Excellence) in Tuscany, Italy.
 Designed in partnership with Marco Costanzi Architects and Maria Cristina Giordani Cioffi.